heechul-knu/colab/README.md

 - Submit a report that describes your method and the results. (~11:59pm, 8th Dec.
 2021)
 - I am going to share your report with other students.
 - (Recommendation!)
 Share your source code using Github with other students.
 - Workshop?
-Presentation?
-(Not decided yet.)
+Presentation? --> Top-10 students are will give a presentation about their work.
 <br>

 - Evalueation metric: Top-1 classification rate (%)